CharlesHawkins/Speak-Queue/README.md

     Jim: Doctor, a member of my crew has died, I want to know why!
     Bones: Dammit, Jim, I'm a doctor, not a miracle-worker!

 Then you can use the Script Enqueue to assign voices to the different characters.
 Select all the text and hit the Script Enqueue hotkey (default Command-Option-Shift-J) and a popup will appear with the name of each character next to a pulldown to assign a voice to that character.
-Speak Queue does this by looking for the first colon on each line and interpret everything before that as a character's name; if it makes a mistake, such as if there's a line of stage direction with a colon in it, just select "(Not a Speaker)" as the voice for that "character".
+Speak Queue does this by looking for the first colon on each line and interpreting everything before that as a character's name; if it makes a mistake, such as if there's a line of stage direction with a colon in it, just select "(Not a Speaker)" as the voice for that "character".
 The "(Narrator)" voice will be used speak any lines without a character.
 If you tell it that (Narrator) is (Not a Speaker), then each line without a character name will be spoken by the last character to speak (and any such lines that come before the first character will be spoken in the currently-selected voice in from the main window).

 Controlling Playback
 --------------------